Labo-Lacourse/stepmix/README.md

 in semi-supervised and unsupervised settings.

 # Reference
-If you find this work useful, please consider citing our [arXiv preprint](https://arxiv.org/abs/2304.03853):
+If you find StepMix useful, please consider citing our [arXiv preprint](https://arxiv.org/abs/2304.03853):
 ```
 @article{morin2023stepmix,
   title={StepMix: A Python Package for Pseudo-Likelihood Estimation of Generalized Mixture Models with External Variables},